 There has been a lot of progress in the fight for abortion rights, but the battle is still ongoing.
 Abortions were legalized throughout the US in 1973, after the landmark supreme court case Roe v.
 Wade found that antiabortion laws made abortions more dangerous, without limiting them.
 While both surgical and medical abortions are legal in the state of New York, other states continue to face obstacles.
 Because of changing political tides and protests, we’re constantly addressing the need for fundamental reproductive rights.
 If abortions were to become illegal, then it would be a major step backward for these basic reproductive and human rights.

-This post was originally published on September 16th, 2016, and has been updated for accuracy and comprehensiveness.
+This post was originally published on September 16th, 2016, and has been updated for accuracy.

 1. Abortion Rates Would Not Decrease

 The main goal of outlawing abortions is obviously to reduce their frequency, or eliminate them altogether.
 However, history has shown that outlawing abortions does not have this effect.
 Women who are pregnant but are not ready to have or do not want a child will still seek out an abortion.
 Rather than going to sterile medical clinics, though, women would be forced to settle for dangerous procedures performed by people without state-of-the-art medical technology.

 There is extensive research supporting the fact that modern abortion procedures are safe.
 Thanks to modern medicine, abortion procedures are highly unlikely to result in severe side effects.
 However, this is one of the most common abortion myths.

 If abortions were illegalized, then this would no longer be the case.
 Underground abortion providers and home remedies both create less-than-optimal environments.
 Without trained doctors, the proper medications, and well-equipped facilities, women wouldn’t receive the care they need.
 Complications may lead women to be hospitalized.